Discovering the city Ghardaia in southern Algeria

 THE MOSQUE OF THE OLD KSAR

 Founded in the eleventh century.
-The Bounoura’s old mosque located in the center of the original core of the Ksar Bounoura.
+Bounoura’s old mosque located in the center of the original core of the Ksar Bounoura.

 The dimensions of the mosque and its minaret are smaller than other cities of the Pentapolis, since proportionately less important to the needs of first settlement, it is now in ruins, was inhabited mostly by families who have emigrated to the ksar of Mélika, following a civil war, many centuries ago.